morrislaptop/vscode-open-in-sourcetree/README.md

 ## Hints

-Map `Opeen in Source Tree` action to this extension, add this to your `keybindings.json` file:
+Map `Open in Source Tree` action to this extension, add this to your `keybindings.json` file:

 ```json
   { "key": "⌘⌃S", "command": "openInSourceTree.open" }